GiorgioAresu/docker-zoneminder-builder/README.md

     docker run giorgioaresu/zoneminder-builder
     ```

-    If you want to build a specific branch you can use the BRANCH environment variable, plus you should probably tag the image:
+    If you want to build a specific branch you can use the BRANCH environment variable, plus you'll probably want to name the image:

     ```sh
-    docker run -e BRANCH=feature-h264-storage -t zm-builder giorgioaresu/zoneminder-builder
+    docker run --name zm-builder -e BRANCH=feature-h264-storage giorgioaresu/zoneminder-builder
     ```

 2. Once the container finishes, you can get the resulting packages with